 This approach has portability issues.
 If you try to read the values with a programming language or library different from the one that originally wrote it, it might not work.
 Reading the values back might not work because different arbitrary precision libraries can have different serialized representations for byte arrays.

-- Read about other data types available for Cloud Spanner.
+- Read about other data types available for Spanner.

-- Learn how to correctly set up a Cloud Spanner schema design and data model.
+- Learn how to correctly set up a Spanner schema design and data model.

-- Learn about optimizing your schema design for Cloud Spanner.
+- Learn about optimizing your schema design for Spanner.